microsoft/DevAppsForTeams/SETUP.md

 1. In the code editor open the `CustomerOrdersApp/.env sample` file
 1. Change the value of the `AppId` and `AppPassword` properties to match the values returned by the setup script in the previous step
 1. Save the file as `CustomerOrdersApp/.env`
-1. Locate the `CustomerOrdersApp/src/environments/environment-sample.ts` and perform the following steps:
+1. Locate the `CustomerOrdersApp/src/environments/environment-sample.ts` file and perform the following tasks:

-    - Make a copy of the file and paste it in the same `environments` folder.
+    - Make a copy of the file and add it in the same `environments` folder.
     - Rename the newly copied file to `environment.ts`.

 1. Open `environment.ts` and perform the following steps: